7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 The MSA Sordin Supreme Pro X may seem a worse choice, but beware: its NRR is deceptive.

-It's built in a way that minimizes noise reduction from speech and lower-frequency sounds (NRR 16), while maximizing noise reduction from gunshots (NRR 21-28).
+It's built for little noise reduction from speech and lower-frequency sounds (NRR 16).

 Its average NRR of 18 seems low, but for shooters, it really isn't.
-And its headband is much more comfy.

 If you want more comfort, get the MSA Sordin.
 If you want more hearing protection, get the Peltor.